INFINITEMOTHER_V2.0

 Episode 2

-Rendered in a dreamlike blend of mythic imagery, InfiniteMother_v2.0 blurs the boundaries between memory, fantasy, and ritual.
-Daughter’s increasingly frenetic gestures become the language of an impossible relationship—one shaped by inherited expectations and emotional distance.
-By invoking traditions of filial piety, ancient Chinese landscape painting, and the visual language of video games, Lii constructs a world that feels both deeply personal and strangely universal.
-InfiniteMother_v2.0 doesn’t offer reconciliation—but instead lingers in the ache of misalignment, capturing the quiet power of acceptance.
+Rendered in a dreamlike blend of mythic imagery, InfiniteMother v2.0 blurs the boundaries between memory, fantasy, and ritual.
+Daughter’s increasingly frenetic gestures evolve into a language of rupture—an embodied syntax of an impossible relationship shaped by inheritance and distance.
+Drawing from traditions of filial piety, classical Chinese landscape painting, and the visual grammar of video games, Lii constructs a world where inherited ancestral myth and digital memory converge.